President of Slovenia: Duties and functions

 The president of the Republic is the highest representative of the Slovenian state, belonging neither to the legislative, executive, judicial, nor constitutive branches of state power.
 The president instead occupies a completely separate but coequal moderating branch by virtue of Article 102 of the Constitution.
 To this end, the president represents Slovenia abroad, fosters national unity at home, and exercises supreme command and control over the Armed Forces of Slovenia as commander-in-chief.
-In the performance of these functions, the president upholds the rule of law and, through their ongoing mediation and arbitration, guarantees the continuity and orderly operation of Slovenia’s democratic institutions.
-This stabilising and integrative role is in keeping with the president’s solemn oath taken at inauguration to “...uphold the constitutional order,…act according to my conscience and…do all in my power for the good of Slovenia”.
+In the performance of these functions, the president upholds the rule of law and, through their ongoing mediation and arbitration, guarantees the continuity and orderly operation of Slovenia's democratic institutions.
+This stabilising and integrative role is in keeping with the president's solemn oath taken at inauguration to "...uphold the constitutional order,…act according to my conscience and…do all in my power for the good of Slovenia".

 The Constitution of Slovenia provides for a parliamentary system of government, whereby the presidency is a predominantly ceremonial institution with limited political power.
-Indeed, unlike in most parliamentary republics, the president is not even the ‘’nominal’’ chief executive.
+Indeed, unlike in most parliamentary republics, the president is not even the nominal chief executive.
 Rather, the executive authority of Slovenia is explicitly vested in the Government with the prime minister as its head.
 Nevertheless, both the National Assembly and the Government are obliged as a matter of law and by the terms of their own standing orders to keep the president fully informed on matters of state, be they foreign or domestic.
 Moreover, the functions conferred on the president by the Constitution and subordinate statute law require neither the countersignature of the prime minister nor the advice of the Government to be effective.
 (Note: Refer to "Representative function", "Relationship with the government", and "Information" in Part III of the Ribaric report.)
-Thus, the powers and duties at the president’s disposal are generally exercised either in his or her complete discretion, after consultation with or on the proposal of the Government (with the right to refuse a proposal and to act contrary to any advice tendered), or in accordance with constitutional restrictions in the case of certain ministerial functions.
+Thus, the powers and duties at the president's disposal are generally exercised either in their complete discretion, after consultation with or on the proposal of the Government (with the right to refuse a proposal and to act contrary to any advice tendered), or in accordance with constitutional restrictions in the case of certain ministerial functions.